hotwired/strada-site/_source/handbook/05_android.md

 ---
 permalink: /handbook/android.html
-description: "Strada Android is a native library that makes it easy to create native components in your hybrid app."
+description: "Strada Android is a native library to create native components in your hybrid app."
 ---

 # Strada Android